ingics/ingics-blegw-demoboard/README.md

 Linux:

-The application will be released in appImage (https://appimage.org/) format for Linux, you can simply execute the file from console or desktop GUI.
-The application will be tested on Ubuntu 18.04.
+The application will be released in appImage (https://appimage.org/) format for Linux, you can download the file from release page, make it executable and run it directly.
+The application has been tested on Ubuntu 20.04.

 Windows:

-The application will be released as a portable app file (without installer) for Windows.
-The application will be tested on Windows 10.
+The application will be released as a portable app file (without installer) for Windows 10.

 ## Usage